ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 trusted auditor run by the same organization does not appear to expose any additional information to the trusted third party.

-Clients who wish to contact an auditor without associating their identities with their SCTs may wish to use an anonymizing network like Tor to submit SCT Feedback to the auditor.
+Clients who wish to contact a CT auditor without associating their identities with their SCTs may wish to use an anonymizing network like Tor to submit SCT Feedback to the auditor.
 Auditors SHOULD accept SCT Feedback that arrives over such anonymizing networks.